ericcornelissen/shescape/CONTRIBUTING.md

 changing modification that can be made to `index.js` without the integration tests catching the change.
 Stryker labels such modifications as _Survived_.

-### End-to-end Testing
+#### End-to-end Testing

 The end-to-end (e2e) tests aim to test the library when used to invoke shell commands.
 All end-to-end test suites go into the `test/e2e` folder.
 You can run the e2e tests using the command `npm run test:e2e`.

-### Compatibility Testing

-The compatibility tests aim to test that the library is backwards compatible with older versions of Node.js.
-All compatibility test suites go into the `test/compat` folder.

-To run compatibility tests first run `npm run test:transpile` and then run `npm run test:compat` to run the compatibility test suite.
-However, this does not fully cover compatibility testing as it will only run the suite on the Node.js version you're currently using.
-Using [nve], `npm run test:compat-all` runs the compatibility tests on all applicable Node.js versions.

-The compatibility test suite is a smoke test suite that should be run using a specific Node.js versions to verify compatibility with that Node.js version.
-This happens automatically for all supported Node.js versions in the project's continuous integration.

-Because compatibility tests need to run on all Node.js version back to v10.13.0, compatibility tests are written in CommonJS and run using [Mocha] (v9) and the built-in [assert package].
+When writing integration tests, focus on the interaction between library and the shell.

-### Fuzz Testing
+##### End-to-end Fuzz Testing

-Additionally, this project is [fuzz tested] using [jsfuzz].
-All fuzz tests go into the `test/fuzz` folder.
+Additionally, there are also end-to-end [fuzz tests] (using [jsfuzz]) for this project.
+All fuzz tests go into the `test/fuzz/` folder.
 You can start fuzzing using the command `npm run fuzz`, which will provide more instructions.

 Fuzz tests aim to find logic flaws or unhandled error scenarios.
 If you improve or add to the fuzz code, please share your improvements.
-Note that fuzz logic must be written in CommonJS (requirement from [jsfuzz]).
+Note that fuzz logic must be written in CommonJS (a requirement from [jsfuzz]).

+Upon completion, a fuzz coverage report is generated at `_reports/fuzz/`.
+If it is missing you can use `npm run fuzz:coverage` to generate it on demand.
+Note that this will fail if you did not first run a fuzz session.

+When you discover a bug by fuzzing please keep the crash file.
+If you do not plan to fix the bug, either follow the [security policy] or file a [bug report] (depending on the type of bug) and include the crash file.
+If you do plan to fix the bug, move the crash file to the `test/fuzz/corpus/` folder, remove the "crash-" prefix, and include it in the Pull Request fixing the bug.
+By adding it in this folder the bug will automatically be retested when fuzzing again.

+###### Fuzz Test Configuration

 By default, the system default shell is used when fuzzing.
 You can change this with the `FUZZ_SHELL` environment variable.
 The easiest way to change this is